Amylose

 Amylose is a polysaccharide made of α-D-glucose units, bonded to each other through α(1→4) glycosidic bonds.
-It is one of the two components of starch, making up approximately 20–25% of it.
+Together with amylopectin, it is one of the two components of starch, making up approximately 20–25% of it.
 Because of its tightly packed helical structure, amylose is more resistant to digestion than other starch molecules and is therefore an important form of resistant starch.